 Confirmed or denied, septic tank problems in Stinson Beach are a conversational staple there.
 Never mind if the minutes of public meetings of the local sewage authority, the Stinson Beach County Water District, offer only hints about their extent. …

-‘Merianplatz station was closed for several hours earlier today,’ a spokesman for the city fire brigade told reporters in Frankfurt, ‘due to an unusual mistake.
-After the weekend Berger Strassenfest (street festival) had finished, staff began cleaning away the rubbish… Read More ›
+[ Note: this is a modified version of the original web page.
+See: About ] … ‘Merianplatz station was closed for several hours earlier today,’ a spokesman for the city fire brigade told reporters in Frankfurt, ‘due to an unusual… Read More ›

-Did a landlord-cum-real-estate-broker in coastal California set a real life ‘Crap Detection 101 ’ test too hard for even eagle-eyed would-be renters?
+Did our landlords** in coastal California set a real life ‘Crap Detection 101 ’ test too hard for even eagle-eyed would-be renters?

 Can search engines stand in for guardian angels in community life, protecting us from harm by making it easy to tip each other off about potential risks? … Usually, yes.
 But what about a business operator who sets out to mislead potential customers deliberately – and gets an unwary quasi-governmental organization not just to give that lie its blessing, but publish the misinformation online, with its seal of official authority?